 The veins of the central nervous system drain deoxygenated blood from the cerebrum, cerebellum, brainstem and spinal cord.
-After emptying into the dural venous sinuses, cerebral venous blood flows into the internal jugular veins before it is returned to the heart.
+After emptying into the dural venous sinuses, most cerebral venous blood flows into the internal jugular veins before it is returned to the heart.
 This article discusses the venous drainage of the brain and relevant clinical conditions such as cavernous sinus thrombosis.

 Veins draining the brain parenchyma may be divided into superficial and deep veins.
 The superficial veins primarily drain the cerebral cortex, whereas the deep veins drain the deep structures within the hemispheres.
 These veins do not typically follow the arterial supply and there is significant variation in anatomy between different subjects.
 Another notable feature of cerebral veins is that they lack muscular walls and valves.